wegatech/replyr/README.md

 Replyr lets you receive and process reply emails with Rails.
 And with ease!

-#### Example
+#### Here's an example

-A User gets an email notification about a comment being posted on his page.
-No he answers this email directly from his email client with a followup comment.
+> A User gets an email notification about a comment being posted on his page.
+Now he answers this email directly from his email client with a followup comment.
 Replyr receives the anwser and creates a new comment on his page.

 #### How does this work?